• Skip to primary navigation

 Variations

-All the flavour in these make ahead mashed potatoes comes from the cream and butter.
-Then you could add some flavour with some mature cheddar or cream cheese stirred in at the end.
+All the flavour in this make ahead mashed potatoes recipe comes from the cream and butter.
+Then you could add some extra flavour with some mature cheddar or cream cheese stirred in at the end.
 However, there are a few other flavour options as well.

 You could add in some rosemary or thyme, or if you wanted a summer version to these, then you could add basil and lemon.
 Parmesan is also a good alternative to cheddar.